AntoineZen/DFS/background.rst

 IEC 62300
 ---------

-The reliablity of a PCB cicrcuit can be calucated using the guide lines described in the IEC-62380.
+The reliability of a PCB circuit can be calumniated using the guide lines described in the IEC-62380.
 Other standard applies to specific domains (Space, Aero, etc..) or companies, but IEC-62380 can be used in general cases for Electronics.

-This norm gives equation to computes the failure rate in FITs of all component encounter on an electronic circuits as whel equation to compute the reliability of the bare PCB and finaly to compute the Failure rate of the whole assembled PCB.
+This norm gives equation to computes the failure rate in FITs of all component encounter on an electronic circuits as wheel equation to compute the reliability of the bare PCB and finally to compute the Failure rate of the whole assembled PCB.

 The norm start by giving the equation to compute the FITs for an assembled PCB: